DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 ## Reporting accessibility problems with this website

-If you have any problems accessing the service or want to give us feedback, please email us on <becomingateacher@digital.education.gov.uk>.
+If you have any problems accessing the service or want to give us feedback, please email us on <%= bat_contact_mail_to %>.

 ## Enforcement procedure